cdamundsen/Fuzer/README.md

 ## Caveats
 - Fuzer only handles mp3 files
 - When adding a cover image, Fuzer assumes it is a jpeg.
-But if the first track already has a cover image (of any format) it will be added to the output file
-- When playing the otuput file with Quicktime Player on Mac OS, it only plays the first track that was added to the file.
-When playing it with iTunes/Music, Fission, VLC, all the combined tracks are played

 ## Try it out
 If you run